Stan Musial, 92, is the last surviving player from the 1944 World Series champion Cardinals.

-One such player was Freddy Schmidt.
-The right-hander contributed seven wins and five saves to a Cardinals team that dominated the National League with a 105-49 record, finishing 14.5 games ahead of the runner-up Pirates.
+The 1944 Cardinals dominated the National League with a 105-49 record, finishing 14.5 games ahead of the runner-up Pirates.

 It was the first of seven consecutive seasons in the Cardinals’ minor-league system for Schmidt.
-He was a 19-game winner for Class B Allentown (Pa.) in 1942.
-The next year, Schmidt was 13-10 for a Class AA Rochester (N.Y.) club managed by former Cardinals Gas House Gang standout Pepper Martin.
+He was a 19-game winner for Class B Allentown in 1942 and was 13-10 for Class AA Rochester in 1943.

 At 28, Schmidt made the Cardinals’ Opening Day roster in 1944.
 Initially used in relief, Schmidt earned the confidence of manager Billy Southworth and was given occasional starts.

-His first big-league start was an eye-opener to the degree of difficulty in the major leagues, even during the war years.
-Starting for the Cardinals in the second game of a Sunday doubleheader on June 4, 1944, at Philadelphia, Schmidt held the Phillies to an unearned run and four hits in seven innings.
-But Schmidt was the losing pitcher (his first big-league decision) because his counterpart, veteran Bill Lee, shut out the Cardinals on two hits and the Phillies won, 1-0.
+His first big-league start was an eye-opener to the degree of difficulty in the major leagues.
+Starting for the Cardinals in the second game of a doubleheader on June 4, 1944, at Philadelphia, Schmidt held the Phillies to an unearned run and four hits in seven innings, but was the losing pitcher.
+His counterpart, Bill Lee, shut out the Cardinals on two hits and the Phillies won, 1-0.
 Boxscore

 Schmidt earned his first big-league win in his next appearance, a relief stint on June 14, 1944, against the Cubs at St. Louis, when the Cardinals scored three in the bottom of the eighth and won, 10-9.
 Boxscore